aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 > One thing you might have noticed is that the PIXIE hat style is **all caps** while the other working ones are **lowercase**.
 Let's prove that the `upload-service` is not causing this discrepancy.

-Find the request that corresponds to the hat we just sent, "wHy tHiS haT".
+Find the request that has a body that has the description of the hat we just sent, "wHy tHiS haT".
 You should notice that the `description` field is correct with accurate capilization.

 ![upload good](https://user-images.githubusercontent.com/62436772/133001604-30fafedf-eeed-4471-8286-3b7663da87cc.png)